conventional-changelog/commitlint/docs/guides-local-setup.md

 ### Test simple usage

-For a first simple usage test of commlitlint you can do the following:
+For a first simple usage test of commitlint you can do the following:

 ```bash
 npx commitlint --from HEAD~1 --to HEAD --verbose